mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 * Use of levels as a array which is parsed by a loop to create layout
 * Other examples.

-### Discussion - Pumping up the Jam - allowing for improvisation in design process.

-Example -
-Te and Da - 2019-05-08 -
-da- use paper to design
-te - I'm just going with it

-The tools, process and the community encourage a jam / improvisational approach.
-Remixing, chipping away, a shattering of design cycles.
-More of an informal approach

-The concept of Jam is explored in rapid, improvisational events called Game Jams.

 ## Outroduction - Summary on contribution to existing research